garnieroeliari/image_processing/README.md

-# image_processing
+# Weather
-Side projects in image processing
+# Multiclass image classification for weather prediction
+Classify image about weather as  cloudy, rainy, shine or sunrise.